cs374/profs/README.md

 ## People and Rooms

 * Room information is maintained in the system, but only a subset of rooms may be available for a single madiSTEM event.
 * Organizer information may remain in the system across years, but specific people have specific roles per madiSTEM event.
 * Volunteer information is kept per event, even if the same person serves as a volunteer multiple times.

 ## Workshop process

 * Workshops are *proposed* for an event year, but a workshop may start as a copy of a previous year’s version of the same workshop.
 Proposers may update the workshop attributes.
 * A slate of workshops are *selected* for the current year’s madiSTEM, and the proposers agree.
 Updates after the selection/acceptance must be made by the organizers.
 * Workshops are *assigned* to rooms based on their needs.
-* Multiple occurrences of each workshop are *scheduled* to specific timeblocks and student attendee cohorts.
+* Multiple occurrences of each workshop are *scheduled* to specific time blocks and student attendee cohorts.
 * Permanent and/or rotating volunteers are assigned to workshops.
 * Workshops are *held* on the day of the event and evaluation data from the attendees is collected (on paper).
 A scheduled workshop may not be held (in case of illness or other emergency).
 * Survey data is collated and recorded for each workshop.
 * Thank you letters are sent out to all workshop personnel, to all volunteers, and to all organizers, and cc’d to their others, depending on the type and role of the person.

 # About the Team